 Best on a hot day

 Any cons?
 The biggest is the chill factor: The water is historically cold, with a typical temperature of 50–54 degrees on the deep side.
 Swimmers expecting a clear pool may be put off by the deep side's inky blackness — attributed to the quarry’s depth, not the water’s actual clarity.
-Also, the pool is only open seasonally, June 30–Sept.
-2 for 2018) and not every day of the week (Wednesday–Sunday, noon–6 p.m.)
+Also, the pool is only open seasonally, July 2–Sept.
+1 for 2019) and not every day of the week (Tuesday–Sunday, noon–6 p.m.)
 Plan your visit soon!

 As far as age recommendation: The deep side is for strong swimmers only and best for ages 10 and up, depending on swimming skill.
 The wading pool is appropriate for all ages.